-So you want to become a math lab tutor?
+So you want to become a tutor?
 That’s great!
 Here’s what you need to know before you apply.

 - The ability to communicate effectively with a multicultural population